RinaSuNU/MyFirstWebPage/README.md

 # INFO6150_Assignment1_RinaSu

 ## Description:
-This project is a website for weekly specials about 88 Supermarket, showing the use of HTML and HTML5 controls, and styled with an external CSS file.
+This project was a course project for Northeastern University's INFO 6150 (Web Design/User Experien Engr), a website about weekly specials at Supermarket 88, demonstrating the use of HTML and HTML5 controls and styling with external CSS files.

 ## Features
 1.Includes a Favicon of 88 Supermarket